 \section{Variable exponent Morrey spaces}

-Now, we can define the Morrey spaces which we are interested in. \begin{dfn} Let $p,u\in\calP$ with $p\leq u$.
+Now, we can define the Morrey spaces which we are interested in, and which were introduced in \cite{AHS08} (see also the beginning of Section 2.3 in \cite{AC18} for a small survey of literature on variable exponent Morrey spaces). \begin{dfn} Let $p,u\in\calP$ with $p\leq u$.
 Then the Morrey space $\Mup$ is the collection of all (complex or extended real-valued) measurable functions $f$ on $\Rn$ with (quasi-norm given by)

 \end{dfn}

 For future reference we state and prove the following result giving easy examples of functions belonging to the above Morrey spaces, as long as $p$ satisfies a convenient regularity property. \begin{lem} Let $u\in\calP$, $p\in\Plog$, $p\leq u$ and $A$ be a measurable and bounded subset of $\Rn$.
 Then $\chi_A\in\Mup$. \end{lem} \begin{proof} Let $x\in\Rn$ and $r>0$, as in the supremum of the quasi-norm in Definition \ref{dfn:Morrey}.
 If $0<r\leq1$ we estimate, using Lemma \ref{lem:xinorm},